40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

 For more details, see the docs - [Preconditions](https://docs.automapper.org/en/stable/Conditional-mapping.html#preconditions)

+## null substitution
-## How to substitution from value of member of class which is null to specific value.
+### How to substitution from value of member of class which is null to specific value.
 Of course, you can use value Resolver that implements `IValueResolver` interface and defines `Resolve` with following logic.

 1. Check whether the value of member of class which is null or not.